doctorandrewbrown/ageify/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
-- [Netlify](https://www.netlify.com/) used for hosting the deployed front-end site.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [VSCode](https://code.visualstudio.com/) IDE for development work.